iskrenyp/spring-ai-ollama/README.md

 gradle wrapper
 ```

-To spin up the containers (in detached mode) from the docker-compose.yaml, run:
+To spin up the containers (Postgres vector db and ollama) in detached mode from the docker-compose.yaml, run:

 ```bash
 docker-compose up -d